Grace Sturtevant: Career

-Other successful introductions during the 1910s and 1920s included the very popular pink-shaded 'Dream' (1918) and 'Wild Rose' (1920), the lavender 'Queen Caterina' (1918), and 'Taj Mahal', considered the best white for many years.
+Other successful introductions during the 1910s and 1920s included the popular pink-shaded 'Dream' (1918) and 'Wild Rose' (1920), the lavender 'Queen Caterina' (1918), and 'Taj Mahal', considered the best white for many years.
 Her cultivars ranged from the tall bearded types through intermediate and dwarf varieties and Siberian iris.

-Grace expressed her general philosophy of iris breeding as follows: "Good substance and form, attractive coloring and above all, a pleasing balance of the whole are prime requirements; height, branching and size (qualities which give balance) are merely desirable.
+Sturtevant expressed her general philosophy of iris breeding as follows: "Good substance and form, attractive coloring and above all, a pleasing balance of the whole are prime requirements; height, branching and size (qualities which give balance) are merely desirable.
 New introductions must be distinct, preferably in color as that receives general acknowledgment."
 She has been praised for the integrity of her approach to iris breeding, in several instances withdrawing cultivars from circulation if they did not live up to her standards.
 In 1932, when the American Iris Society Symposium issued new iris breeding standards, Grace suggested to growers that they discard nearly one in ten of her past introductions for a variety of reasons including weak growth, poor form, common color, or insufficient individuality.

 In 1920, Grace wrote in the Gardener's Chronicles that registration of new plant varieties was important in the United States.
 She further suggested that awards should be given to irises that thrive in gardens in preference to those seen at exhibitions.

 Grace was a founding member of the American Iris Society.
 In early 1920, she wrote a brief article in The Flower Grower urging that "it is high time that some central body should gather together information on Iris matters whether it is the history of our garden favorites, the records of our present varieties or the opportunities for the future...
 Who, as an individual, can tell which [variety] is worthwhile for his small garden?
 Many varieties both old and new, should be thrown into the discard and what but an association may do this without prejudice and with authority?"
 In this article, she announced the upcoming meeting in New York at which the AIS would actually be formed.